 Back to crafting:

 I have been secretly multitasking.
 I have one more bracelet to finish before I can throw myself into sewing, but while I was working on the loop de loop bracelet, I started sewing.
 I confess!
-I have a big pile of projects I would like to get done in record time and the only way to do that was to do two things at once.
-So, while I will start and finish the ribbon bracelet, I will also continue sewing.

 I have been obsessed with all things Prada.
 As mentioned previously, I have a ton of magazine subscriptions, and I decided to cull them for fashion ideas, ripping out pages, and discarding the rest.
 The designer whose dresses I ripped out more often was Prada.
 I love it!
 Right now, I am making a dress that is inspired by her 2006 spring/summer collection (left),